Bitcoin Returns and Public Attention to COVID-19: Do Timing and Individualism Matter?: Data and Methodology

 where $\operatorname{vce}(\hat{\Pi})$ denotes the (row vectorized) $2(2p+1)\times 1$ coefficients of $\hat{\Pi}$, and $\textbf{R}$ is the $p\times 2(2p+1)$ selection matrix.
 Each row of $\textbf{R}$ picks one of the coefficients to set to zero under the non-causal null hypothesis.

-\posscite{Shi2018} proposes three tests based on the supremum norm (sup) of a series of recursively evolving Wald test statistics to detect changes in causality using a forward recursive \autocite{Thoma1994}, a rolling window \autocite{Swanson1998} and a recursive evolving algorithm \autocites{Phillips2015, Phillips2015a}.
-The origination (termination) date of a change in causality is identified as the first observation whose test statistic value exceeds (goes below) its corresponding critical value.
+\textcite{Shi2018} proposes three tests based on the supremum norm (sup) of a series of recursively evolving Wald test statistics to detect changes in causality.\footnote{The power of the recursive evolving procedure is found to be best, followed by the rolling procedure.} The origination (termination) date of a change in causality is identified as the first observation whose test statistic value exceeds (goes below) its corresponding critical value.

 The Wald statistic obtained for each sub-sample regression, using observations over $[f_{1}, f_{2}]$ with a sample size fraction of $f_{w}=f_{2}-f_{1} \geq f_{0}$, is denoted by $W_{f_{2}}(f_{1})$, and the supremum Wald statistic is defined as: